Fourth Children: Plot

-An organization named the Instrumentality Committee interrogates Nerv Captain Misato Katsuragi about Leliel, twelfth of a series of beings named Angels, and its attempted contact with the Eva-01 mecha and its pilot, Shinji Ikari.
+An organization named the Instrumentality Committee interrogates Nerv Captain Misato Katsuragi about Leliel, the twelfth of a series of beings named Angels, and its attempted contact with the Eva-01 mecha and its pilot, Shinji Ikari.
 Misato denies any attempt.
 After the interrogation, Nerv captain Gendo Ikari says that the Angels are beginning to gain consciousness.

 Toji Suzuhara visits his sister in the hospital.
 The second U.S. section of Nerv in Nevada disappears after an experiment with the Eva-04, and the US government decides to transport Eva-03 to Japan.
 Dr. Ritsuko Akagi discusses the Dummy System, a new piloting system, with Gendo.
-At school, Toji is assigned by his class leader Hikari Horaki to bring overdue homework to Rei Ayanami, who has been absent for several days.
-Hikari tries to offer to accompany Toji, but before she can speak she is stopped and Toji invites Shinji instead.
+At school, Toji is assigned by his class leader, Hikari Horaki, to bring overdue homework to Rei Ayanami, who has been absent for several days.
+Hikari tries to offer to accompany Toji, but she is stopped before she can speak, and Toji invites Shinji instead.
 Shinji accompanies him and, noticing Rei's dirty house, cleans her room; Rei blushes and thanks him.

 Gendo and Nerv deputy commander Kozo Fuyutsuki discuss the Eva-04 incident and the Dead Sea Scrolls on a train.
 Ryoji Kaji, an investigator and Nerv member, tells Misato that the Marduk Institute, believed to be in charge of choosing Eva's pilots, does not exist.
 Kaji goes out with Shinji, discussing life and unpleasant situations in Kaji's garden.
 At the school in Tokyo-3 city, Toji is called by Ritsuko Akagi.
-During the afternoon, Toji and Hikari meet at school; Toji says that he has no one who prepares lunch for him, and Hikari offers to prepare him something to eat.
+During the afternoon, Toji and Hikari meet at school; Toji says that he has no one who prepares lunch for him, and Hikari offers to prepare something for him to eat.
 In the final scene, as Eva-03 travels through the skies of America, Toji silently throws a ball into the basketball court.